mathjax/MathJax-docs/advanced/synchronize/promises.rst

 detail in the :ref:`typeset-async` section.

-All of these promise-based functions return a promise that completes when the typesetting or convertion actions have completed.
+All of these promise-based functions return a promise that completes when the typesetting or conversion actions have completed.
 You can use that promise to synchronize your own code that relies on the results of those actions with the MathJax calls that produce those results.
 That can be done by using a ``.then()`` clause on the